 The Ingredients

 - Greek Yogurt.
-Rather than make salmon patties with mayo, I swap Greek yogurt for a healthy touch.
+Rather than make salmon patties with mayo, I swap Greek yogurt.
 It provides a creamy interior texture and a bit of tang.

 - Egg.
 Binds with the breadcrumbs to give the salmon patties body and structure, which is essential to keeping the salmon patties from falling apart.
 Egg also prevents the salmon cakes from being dry.